 On-Site Field and Lab Research: June 23 to August 4, 2022

 Application Deadline: February 7, 2022

 Note: If the pandemic prohibits international travel, alternative campus-based research activities are planned.
-Vaccination required for participation and international travel.
+Vaccination required for international travel.

 This NSF Research Experience for Undergraduates (REU) is focused on developing skills in geologic mapping and field work in Precambrian rocks.
 Our work will integrate structural geology, metamorphic geology, and earthquake geodynamics in a remote, international setting.

 The research goal is to better understand how earthquake ruptures propagate through bedrock in the deeper reaches of Earth's crust.
 To accomplish this, the REU students will map the distribution of pseudotachylyte – thin black veins that formed by frictional melting along faults during earthquakes.
 The faults are preserved in Archean, high-grade metamorphic rocks, and were probably active during early Proterozoic time at a depth of 10–15 km.
 They were later exhumed and uplifted to Earth's surface and are now well exposed in coastal outcrops in western Greenland.